NTQTruongDN/openid-example/README.md

 - [ ] The redirect_uri must match the redirect URL that was specified when the client was created.
 - [ ] Define the way user can authenticate own account

-## Next?
-Try to figure out how to customize and implement the Single Sign-On (SSO) login and Social login, and integrate them into the authentication process.

 ## References